« Previously: Response parsing Overview

 in your mapping.

 For example, the "CreateResponse" tag and all tags it includes are affected by the namespace attribute xmlns="http://waytoocomplicated.com/wsdl/partnerAPI".
-To map the "OK" in the <StatusCode> tag as a success response use:
+To map the "OK" in the <StatusCode> tag as a success response, map "OK" to the Outcome Search Term and use:

 Response Content-Type Override